hyperledger/indy-hipe/text/connection-protocol/README.md

 ```
 {
-    "to": A.did@A:B
     "type": message_acknowledgement
     "message": "success" #auth-encrypted using A.vk@A:B and B.vk@B:A
 }
 ```

-[The entirety of this message is anon-encrypted using Alice's endpoint verification key and sent to Alice's endpoint.](#unresolved-questions) The inner message is the string "success" auth-encrypted for Alice from Bob using the keys now established for the relationship by both parties.
+The inner message is the string "success" auth-encrypted for Alice from Bob using the keys now established for the relationship by both parties.

 #### Attributes

-* The `to` attribute of the base message is required and is the DID of the receiver of the Acknowledgement message.
 * The `type` attribute is a required string value (following the structure outlined by a future HIPE on message types) and denotes that the received message is a connection acknowledgement.
 * The `message` is the encrypted string "success".